Chat Interface

 Top P (Nucleus Sampling):

 The default value is 1.
-The smaller the value, the more monotonous and easier to understand the AI-generated content; the larger the value, the wider and more diverse the range of vocabulary in the AI's response.
+The smaller the value, the more monotonous and easier to understand the AI-generated content; the larger the value, the wider the range of vocabulary the AI uses, making it more diverse.

-Nucleus sampling affects the output by controlling the probability threshold for vocabulary selection:
+Nucleus sampling influences the output by controlling the probability threshold for word selection:

 • Smaller values (0.1-0.3):

-• Suitable for scenarios like code comments, technical documentation
+• Suitable for code comments, technical documentation, etc.

 • Medium values (0.4-0.6):